Need an easy recipe for bacon-wrapped pork chops? Well, I’ve got you covered!

 Tip

-Bacon: What kind of thick-cut bacon can you use for this pork chop recipe?
+Bacon: You might be wondering what kind of thick-cut bacon can you use for this pork chop recipe.
 Well, that depends entirely on your preference and the flavor profile you’re trying to achieve.
 Yes, you can use maple bacon or black pepper bacon.
 I like to stick with hickory-smoked or uncured bacon.
 That way, if I feel like adding a little rub to the bacon itself, the flavors don’t clash.

 Bacon-Wrapped Pork Chops